sisihagen/website/content/en/blog/2019/10/the-green-hypocrites.md

 title: "The Green Hypocrites"
 date: 2019-10-16
 tags: "Society"
+geo: "World"
+draft: false
 shorttext: "The Greens have cleared the way for fracking gas.
 Once again, the party is proving to be a climate killer!"
-draft: false
 lang: en
 cover: "society"
 ---